fatihacet/gitlab-workflow/README.md

 - Advanced pipeline actions allows you to view pipeline on GitLab, create new pipeline, retry or cancel current pipeline.
 [Read more](#pipeline-actions).
 - Issue and MR search including simple and advanced search.
 [Read more](#advanced-search).
 - View MR and closing issue on GitLab with a single click from your status bar.
+- Create public, internal or private snippet from entire file or selection.
+[Read more](#create-snippet).
+- Compare your branch with master and view changes on GitLab.
+[Read more](#compare-with-master).
 - View active file on GitLab with highlighting active line number and selected text block.
 [Read more](#open-active-file).
-- Compare your branch with master and view changes on GitLab.
-[Read more](#compare-with-master).
 - Open MR of current branch on GitLab.
 - Open issues assigned to you on GitLab.
 - Open MRs assigned to you on GitLab.